Questions about living in the dorms

-Students may move into the dorms on the Friday afternoon of Opening Weekend in mid to late August, though some (members of the soccer and volleyball teams, Bel Canto Singers, aviation students, students participating in the jump start program) come earlier.
+Students may move into the dorms on the Friday afternoon of Opening Weekend in mid to late August, though some (members of fall athletic teams, Bel Canto Singers, ministry assistants, aviation students, students participating in the jump start program) come earlier.
 Students who begin their Hesston studies in spring term move into the dorms in early to mid January.

 Where are the laundry facilities?

 Where do students eat?

 Boarding students eat in the dining hall in Bontrager Student Center.
 Off-campus students may also eat in the dining hall at a reduced rate or at the Larks Nest, Hesston’s snack shop.

 What about firearms?